|Date of incident:

 The soldiers then ran into the crowd and started to chase everybody.
-I tried to run as fast as I could but the soldiers caught me and two other boys from the village.
+I tried to run as fast as I could but the soldiers caught me and two other boys from my village.
 I was terrified and started to cry.
-More than 10 soldiers beat me and kicked me all over my body.
+More than 10 soldiers beat and kicked me.
 They were very violent.
 They tied my hands to the back with one plastic tie but it wasn’t painful.
 They made me sit on the side of the road for about 15 minutes and then violently pushed me into the back of a jeep.
 I was in pain as I was thrown on the floor of the jeep with my hands tied.

 The jeep drove for about 15 minutes and then stopped at the police station in Etzion settlement.
 I was taken to a courtyard where I waited for about 30 minutes.
 An interrogator then took me to a room.

 The interrogator wore an Israeli police uniform.
 He cut off the tie and showed me a document written in Arabic which said I had the right to silence and the right to consult with a lawyer.
 I understood what the document said but I didn’t know any lawyers to call.
 The interrogator called my aunt and told her I was at Etzion.